mh250229/Emerald_2_0_CCM_Configuration/Sales/Business Rules.md

 **Note:** currently, the ‘Scope’ option is only supported via API.
 Automation Rejection Messages are only supported by the API.
 Roles is not supported.

+Business Rules can be configured to trigger after the customer has scanned all their items at the Self Checkout (SCO) and selects OK to pay for the items.
+The restrictions are then prompted and the attendant solves each restriction as required.

+Currently, this is configured via the Selling Configuration Services only.

+Delayed approval is supported for the following Business Rules:

+* **Price Override**
+PUT/emerald/selling-service/selling-configuration/v1/business-rules-settings/price-overrides/{ruleId}
+* **Quantitative Limit**
+PUT/emerald/selling-service/selling-configuration/v1/business-rules-settings/quantities/{ruleId}
+* **Void Item**
+PUT/emerald/selling-service/selling-configuration/v1/business-rules-settings/void-limits/{ruleId}
+* **Product**
+PUT/emerald/selling-service/selling-configuration/v1/business-rules-settings/product-sales/{ruleId}

 ### Configuring a Price Override BRM

 The **Price Override** rule controls the option of overriding the price of an item during a transaction.
 If a transaction includes an item for which the price is overridden, you can prevent/allow cashiers to override the item price by a defined percentage.